 This weekend was BarCamp time again, the very first BarCamp Antwerp to be specific.
 There was some heated discussion on the intertubes about the true meaning of BarCamps and I was afraid this would have a negative impact on the quality but au contraire, I had a fun time!

 - Béate Vervaecke kicked off with her “De 3 Hoofddeugden Van Een Ad Words Beheerder” (in Dutch) on how you can optimize your AdWords campaigns, a presentation to remember for later, loads of useful tips.

 - The next one was Thomas Vande Casteele with his advanced Google Analytics course: “How to Pimp Google Analytics, Apply Ninja analysis and find the Golden Nuggets in your traffic”.
 It’s obvious now that I have been abusing Google Analytics in the past.
 It’s a powerful tool but you need to learn how to use it.

-Following was Tijs Vrolix with “How to create a 30 minutes presentation in 10 minutes” which had nothing to do with presentations but an "I Heart Phone" call for members.
+- Following was Tijs Vrolix with “How to create a 30-minute presentation in 10 minutes” which had nothing to do with presentations but with the “I Heart Phone” Facebook group.
 He is looking for

-Stef explained some basic electronics for his Tweetshirt 2.0 concept.
-I had read about the Ardiuno but Stef convinced me, I need this!
+- Stef explained some basic electronics for his Tweetshirt 2.0 concept.
+I had read about the Arduino, but Stef convinced me: I need this!
 He gave an awesome presentation and opened a whole new geeky world to me.

-Before I forget: a special thanks to Anne Verberckmoes for initiating this day!
-You can find most of the presentations above (and more) on the BarCamp Antwerp SlideShare page.
+Before I forget: a special thanks to Anne Verberckmoes for organizing.
+You can find most of the presentations above (and more) on BarCamp Antwerp’s SlideShare page.